Another Brian Darby Vintage Speedway site.

 The commemorative plaques to the Royale are mounted on a brick fence just about where the white Hazelton sign is shown here on the old fence.

-The Martin and Angus stand at the southern end of the arena.
+The Martin and Angus Stand at the southern end of the arena.
 The "Pits" were located under this big open concrete stand.
 This stand stood in between turns 3 and 4 of the circuit.

-The Sinclair stand was the "newer" of the stands, the last to be built and stood between the Suttor and the Martin and Angus at the southern end.
+The Sinclair Stand was the "newer" of the stands, the last to be built and stood between the Suttor and the Martin and Angus at the southern end.

 The circuit was "egg shaped" and was ( 557 yards / 509 mtrs ) approx. 1/3 of a mile in length.
 The pointy end of the egg was at the Pit turn, the southern end, while the wider turn was at the northern end between the Members stand and the "Bull Pens" A fast 3 laps were covered in 59 to 60 seconds so this meant an average speed of 60 MPH ( appr.
 97kph.)
 In a 1937 programme the promoters stated that the Royale was the "fastest speedway track in the world" .
 Speedway racing was first held at the Royale ( although then spelt Royal ) in 1926 and ran for seven decades ( 70 years) until 1996.
-The last of the regular weekly meetings was held in the 1980s.
+The last of the regular weekly meetings was held in 1981.
 The final meeting was held on Saturday 27/4/96.

 This aerial view of the Royal Agricultural Showgrounds at Moore Park taken in 1935 shows the race track and the stands as they were in the day.
 The large stand (bottom of photo) is the Members stand with the clock tower, the stand to the left is the Suttor stand ( main straight) and the stand to the right is the Coronation stand ( back straight).
 The large open air concrete stand at the southern end of the arena had not been built at this time.